CSE442-17F/idyll-walkthrough/README.md

 ### Notes

+* Make sure you have a recent version of node - v6 or greater will work, earlier versions may not.
 * You may want to add the generated `.idyll` folder to your `gitignore`.
 * We recommend that you don't use the `Feature` component for this project, as there are some bugs with that.
 If you really want to use it, email Matt, mconlen@cs.washington.edu
 * If you run into "UNKNOWN" or other similarly vague error messages when running `npm install` there are two things to try: